datreeio/kubectl-datree/README.md

 kubectl datree test -- --namespace exmpl
 ```

-This command will fetch the resource of kind "Service" named "myAwesomeService", and execute a policy check against it using k8s schema version 1.22.0:
+This command will fetch the resource of kind "Service" named "myAwesomeService" in namespace "myCoolNamespace", and execute a policy check against it using k8s schema version 1.22.0:
 ```
-kubectl datree test -s "1.22.0" -- service myAwesomeService
+kubectl datree test -s "1.22.0" -- service myAwesomeService myCoolNamespace
 ```
 ![](Resources/test_single_example.gif)